slbailey/Retrovue/docs/domain/Importer.md

 ### Content Ingestion

-The `ingest_collection()` method extracts content metadata and returns canonicalized asset descriptions to the ingest service.
+Importers must expose an **enumeration capability** that extracts content metadata and returns canonicalized asset descriptions to the ingest service.
 The ingest service is responsible for creating Asset records in the database inside a Unit of Work.
 Newly ingested assets MUST enter the system in a known lifecycle state (e.g. `new`, `enriching`).
 Importers MUST NOT persist directly to authoritative tables.

 - **Scope Support**: Handles full collection, title, season, or episode-level ingestion
 - **Metadata Extraction**: Extracts title, season, episode, duration, and file information